CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

    ACL:       my_project_uuid: FULL_CONTROL
 </pre>

-Revoke read access:
+Option _--acl-revoke_ can be used to remove a read or write access:
 ```text
 s3cmd setacl --recursive --acl-revoke=read:$other_project_uuid s3://my_fishbucket
 ```

-The shared objects and buckets and be used with both S3 and Swift based tools.
-Note howerver, that listing commands only buckets of owned by your project.
+The shared objects and buckets can be used with both S3 and Swift based tools.
+Note howerver, that listing commands show only buckets owned by your project.
 In the case of shared buckets and objects you must know the names of the buckets in order to use them.

-In the case of the example above, user from project _3d5b0ae8e724b439a4cd16d1290_ will not see _my_fishbucket_ , when shared, with command:
+In the case of the example above, user from project _3d5b0ae8e724b439a4cd16d1290_ will not see _my_fishbucket_ , when it is shared, with command:

 ```text
 s3cmd ls